Pilgrims Arrive in Mecca for Downsized Hajj Amid COVID-19 Pandemic

 This year, Saudi Arabia's Hajj Ministry has said between 1,000 and 10,000 people already residing in the kingdom will be allowed to perform the pilgrimage.
 Two-thirds of those pilgrims will be from among foreign residents in Saudi Arabia and one-third will be Saudi citizens.

-The kingdom has one of the Mideast's largest outbreaks of the coronavirus, with more than 266,000 reported infections, including 2,733 deaths.
+The kingdom has one of the Mideast’s largest outbreaks of the coronavirus, with nearly 269,000 reported infections, including 2,760 deaths.

-Fatin Daud, a 25-year-old Malaysian studying Arabic in Saudi Arabia, was among the select few whose application for hajj was approved.
+Fatin Daud, a 25-year-old Malaysian who is studying Arabic in Saudi Arabia, was among the select few whose application for hajj was approved.
 After her selection, Saudi Health Ministry officials came to her home and tested her for the COVID-19 virus.
-She was then given an electronic bracelet that monitors her movement and told to quarantine for several days at home.
+She was then given an electronic bracelet that monitors her movements, and told to quarantine for several days at home.

 After that, Daud was moved to a hotel in Mecca, where she remains in self-isolation, still wearing the electronic wristband.
 A large box of food is delivered to her hotel room three times a day as she prepares to begin the hajj.